 Reassignment and Mutability

-Constants are variables that do not vary.
-This seems like a simple statement.
+In a strict von Neumann view of computing, data is temporary.
+It is whatever happens to be in memory, which can be updated at any time.
+But some data, like constants, shouldn't change.
+Constants are variables that shouldn't vary.
+To avoid accidental changes and build safer software, we want to make constants immutable.
+This seems like a simple request.
 Yet many programming languages present a confusing view of constancy that surprises unsuspecting programmers.
 Consider the following equivalent JavaScript and Java programs.

 There is no error in either of these programs, and they both produce the output [1, 4, 9].
 But how can this be if they are modifying an array variable marked as constant?
 It's because const and final apply to the name, but not to the value to which the name is bound.
 A const or final name cannot be bound to some other value, but the value itself remains mutable.

-In Java, you can prevent reassignment with final, but there is no way to make an arbitrary array or object immutable.
-Only the class designer can lock down an object.
+In Java, we can prevent reassignment with final, but there is no way to make an arbitrary array or object immutable.
+Only the class designer can lock down an object by making its instance variables private and not defining any mutating methods.
 In JavaScript, Object.freeze locks down an object.

 Maybe Ruby constants are true constants that lock down the name from being reassigned and the value from being mutated?

-What happens when you try to reassign a constant in Ruby?
+We see that a constant's value is mutable.
+What happens when we try to reassign a constant in Ruby?

 C does indeed lock down the value.
 Does it lock down the name?

 Oh, dear.
 The name is not locked down.
-The semantics of const in C are exactly opposite of what const means in JavaScript.
+The meaning of const in C is exactly opposite of what const means in JavaScript.